GustavFluur/gold_scroll/README.md

     - Thus the credit cart function is gone and it was seen before on the checkout page
     - It's an "arrow" that you use on the Merchandise list to direct you back on the top of the page, it's now gone since this technological failure occurred.

+# * Disclaimer 2:

+- During the grading and feedback I will start a new project to get all templates ready for the next submission date, once I am terrible sorry for this submission.
+- I am submitting it to see what feedbacks or suggestions I will get by one of you who are in charge of my grading.

 # FEATURES:
 - Lots of the features in this project is quite similar to Boutique Ado & thus another reason to this projects failure.